Skip to content

 Research Foundation

-This workshop is based on two peer-reviewed papers:
+This workshop is based on three papers from the same research line:

 "LLM Output Drift: Cross-Provider Validation & Mitigation for Financial Workflows" Presented at the ACM ICAIF 2025 AI4F Workshop | arXiv:2511.07585